tjiagoM/gtex-transcriptome-modelling/README.md

 ## Repository Structure

-The number of each script in the root of this repository corresponds to the order in which they are run in the paper.
+This repository contains all the scripts which were used in the paper.
+The number in each script's name (in the root of this repository) corresponds to the order in which they are run in the paper.

 Each folder used in this repository is explained as follows: